 Whenever I’m going to embroider a project with a lot of colors, I like to line them up in order on my Embroidex thread stand.
 It holds small cones, bobbins, and even big cones.
 I’ve never found any thread it won’t hold somewhere on itself!
 It sits near my window behind my machine, and it’s usually a bit of a mess.
 I don’t like to waste thread and don’t clip the ends!
 But, it’s one of the most awesome things I have for my single needle embroidery machine hands down.

 I have two sets of IKEA ALEX drawers.
-There’s a tall, thin ALEX drawer (3rd pic down) and a short, wide ALEX drawer (above).
+There’s a tall, thin ALEX drawer (two pics down) and a short, wide ALEX drawer (above).
 This is where I store the bulk of my embroidery thread colors and my big embroidery cones.

 Both hold embroidery threads if you buy the small spools.
 They also hold serger threads on their sides in all the drawers.
 This is not an ideal storage solution for my serger threads, but it’s where they are for now!